ansible/immutablish-deploys/README.md

 6. The list of instances we collected through before is looped through by the batch size, and each instance is terminated.
 After an instance terminated, we wait for the replacement to come online.
 7. After all instances are replaced, we set the ASG to its normal state.

+This workflow can be launched with:

+	ansible-playbook build_ami rolling_ami.yml -vv -e "deploy=yes"